yannart/docker-cerebro/README.md

 You can mount volumes for the configuration folder and / the logs, for example:

-`docker run -d -p 9000:9000 --name cerebro -v /mount_folder/logs:/opt/cerebro-0.2.0/logs -v /mount_folder/conf:/opt/cerebro-0.2.0/conf yannart/cerebro:latest`
+`docker run -d -p 9000:9000 --name cerebro -v /mount_folder/logs:/opt/cerebro-0.4.2/logs -v /mount_folder/conf:/opt/cerebro-0.4.2/conf yannart/cerebro:latest`

 Where `/mount_folder` is a folder in the Docker host to contain the data.
-If mounted, the volume `/opt/cerebro-0.2.0/conf` must contain a valid configuration.
+If mounted, the volume `/opt/cerebro-0.4.2/conf` must contain a valid configuration.

 ## Docker-compose example

-A docker-compose project is available in the [GitHub](https://github.com/yannart/docker-cerebro) project to run cerebro and a cluster 2 nodes with Elasticsearch 5.0.0.
+A docker-compose project is available in the [GitHub](https://github.com/yannart/docker-cerebro) project to run cerebro and a cluster 2 nodes with Elasticsearch 5.1.1.
-Tu run it:
+To run it:
 `docker-compose up -d`

-Then you can access the web console in this URL: http://[Docker_Host]:9000 and connect to the Elasticsearch cluster using the URL `http://elasticsearch:9300` or `http://elasticsearch2:9301` in the hosts input field.
+Then you can access the web console in this URL: http://[Docker_Host]:9000 and connect to the Elasticsearch cluster using the URL `http://elasticsearch:9200` or `http://elasticsearch2:9201` in the hosts input field.